repoze/repoze.squeeze/README.txt

 Documents that are not squeezed are given the 'no-cache' pragma in an expectation that we will be able to squeeze it after sufficient burn-in.
-Squeezed resources are served with expiration dates no later than the expiration dates of the squeezed resources which it references.
+Squeezed documents are served with expiration dates no later than the expiration dates of the squeezed resources which it references.